Neurology Residency at the Icahn School of Medicine at Mount Sinai (Mount Sinai West)

 Our Residents

 Our residents come from varied backgrounds and have diverse interests that have included careers in Global Neurology, Intraoperative Monitoring, Neuro-ophthalmology and Neuro-rehabilitation.
 Residents have served on the editorial board of the Resident and Fellow section of Neurology, as chairs in hospital committees, and have written grants while in training.
-All of our recent graduates have presented at national or international conferences.
+It is the norm for a resident to have presented at least once at a national or international conference.
 Our residents have received scholarships including the AAN Enhanced Resident Leadership Program, AAN Leadership for Women Program, AAN Neurology on the Hill, AAN Palatucci Advocacy Leadership Scholarship, the American Association of Neuromuscular and Electrodiagnostic Medicine Junior Member Leadership Liaison Program, and the Harvard Macy Program for Post-Graduate Trainees: Future Academic Clinician-Educators.

 Every resident is unique in their interests and we seek individuals who are comfortable in an environment where they cannot hide in a crowd.
 We seek residents who want to provide meaningful contributions to our community and who are looking to develop long-lasting professional and personal relationships.

-Ultimately, 100% of our residents complete a fellowship.
-Previous residents have gone on to train at Harvard, Yale, Mayo Clinic, Stanford, NIH and many other outstanding institutions.
+Ultimately, 100% of our graduates have completed a fellowship.
+Previous residents have gone on to train at Harvard, Yale, Mayo Clinic, Stanford, NIH and many other outstanding institutions

 Preliminary Medicine